junghan0611/spacemacs/doc/FAQ.md

 ```

 By default only `center-buffer-mode` is disabled.
 Both `space-doc-mode`
-and `center-buffer-mode` can be customized with \"Easy Customization
+and `center-buffer-mode` can be customized with "Easy Customization
-Interface\".
+Interface".

 Remap paste key to be able to paste copied text multiple times
 --------------------------------------------------------------